AWS WAF Token Solving

 }

-const token = await solveAWSCaptchaToken(siteUrl, siteKey);
+const result = await solveAWSCaptchaToken(siteUrl, siteKey);

-await submitAWSRegistration(token);
+await submitAWSRegistration(result);

 Python Example